leekarensl/leekarensl.github.io/_posts/2022-08-10-enhancing-targeting-accuracy.md

 Classification Accuracy is a metric that tells us *of all predicted observations, what proportion did we correctly classify*.
 This is very intuitive, but when dealing with imbalanced classes, can be misleading.

 An example of this could be a rare disease.
 A model with a 98% Classification Accuracy on might appear like a fantastic result, but if our data contained 98% of patients *without* the disease, and 2% *with* the disease - then a 98% Classification Accuracy could be obtained simply by predicting that *no one* has the disease - which wouldn't be a great model in the real world.
-Luckily, there are other metrics which can help us!

 In this example of the rare disease, we could define Classification Accuracy as *of all predicted patients, what proportion did we correctly classify as either having the disease, or not having the disease*

 <br>
 **Precision & Recall**

-Precision is a metric that tells us *of all observations that were predicted as positive, how many actually were positive*
+Precision is a metric that tells us *of all observations that were predicted as positive, how many were actually positive*

 Keeping with the rare disease example, Precision would tell us *of all patients we predicted to have the disease, how many actually did*